yousskadi/akeyless-workshop-2/Lab05/guide.md

 Interact with the Flask App by adding and deleting todo items to see how the dynamic secrets are being rotated.

+## 4. Find the Easter Egg

+Try adding a todo item with the text "Akeyless secured my app" for a surprise! 🔐

 > Congratulations on finishing this workshop!
 You've successfully deployed a Flask App that uses akeyless MySQL database and dynamically rotates the credentials using Akeyless.